OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaMixMaterial.md

           | smooth = 3

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Adjusts rate of transition from one material to the next based on mix value</p>
+        <p class="scene-class-attr-comment">Adjusts rate of transition from one material to the next based on mix value</p>

     </p>